-A new international trailer for Gareth Edwards' "Godzilla" hits in May, and today a new international trailer has gone up showcasing some new footage - much of it new visual effects shots of devastation left in the wake of the giant beast.
+A new international trailer for Gareth Edwards' "Godzilla" hits in May, much of it new visual effects shots of devastation left in the wake of the giant beast.

 Recently talking with Popular Mechanics, Edwards discussed another film that has had a major influence on his upcoming monster movie reboot - 1988's anime classic "Akira".
 Edwards says: